rutgers-physics-ml/gaia-dr2-hack/README.md

     conda env create -f environment.yml

 These packages have now been installed on your system, to a virtual environment in Anaconda Python named `gaia-hack`.
+It took me about seven minutes to install these packages with an ethernet connection.

 ### Python virtual environments
 You will need to *activate* the `gaia-hack` environment before executing